haifeng-jin/notes/notes/tech/system/compiler.md

 ## Deep Learning Compiler

-* If running on GPUs, the output of a deep learning compiler is PTX, something like assembly code for GPUs.
+* If running on GPUs, the output of a deep learning compiler is something like assembly code for GPUs.
 * Deep learning compilers have both JIT and AOT kind.

 ### How does a driver work?